Hopf–Rinow theorem

-Hopf–Rinow theorem is a set of statements about the geodesic completeness of Riemannian manifolds.
+The Hopf–Rinow theorem is a set of statements about the geodesic completeness of Riemannian manifolds.
 It is named after Heinz Hopf and his student Willi Rinow, who published it in 1931.
 Stefan Cohn-Vossen extended part of the Hopf–Rinow theorem to the context of certain types of metric spaces.

 Statement

 Let $(M, g)$ be a connected and smooth Riemannian manifold.
 Then the following statements are equivalent: